Raising Your FICO Score for Home Ownership

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to ensure that giving you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone having a stronger FICO score.
+Lenders want to ensure that giving you a loan is a safe move.
+Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double the amount of someone with a higher FICO score.

-There are methods to boost your score.
-Building your FICO score takes time.
-It can be rare to make a significant stride change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
+How do you boost your credit score?
+Improving your FICO score takes time.
+It can be hard to make a large-scale change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

-- Retail cards and service station cards.
-For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You must always beware of carrying a large balance for too long because these types of cards traditionally have a surprising interest rate.
+- Apply for service station cards or retail credit.
+For those who have no credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to repair credit, increase your spending limits and keep up your payments, which will raise your credit.
+You should always beware of keeping a large balance for too long because these types of cards traditionally have a steeper interest rate.

-- Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
+- Use your credit.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
 But, be sure to pay them off in no more than two or three payments.

-- Pay on time.
-Delinquent payments drastically drop your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.
+- Stay on top of payments.
+Your credit score plummets with every account that goes to collections.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.

-Knowing the ways you can improve your FICO score, you can move toward becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Stoneridge Realty & Property Management Services, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to improve your credit score, you're one step closer to becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Stoneridge Realty & Property Management Services, the loan process can be a stress-free experience so you, too, can achieve home ownership.